KBlixt/PlexDBI/README.md

 download the PlexDatabaseEditor.py file and put it somewhere. for example:

-    git clone https://github.com/KBlixt/PlexDatabaseEditor.git /opt/PlexDatabaseEditor
+    cd opt && git clone https://github.com/KBlixt/PlexDatabaseEditor.git

+claim ownership for the folder

+    sudo chmod -R user:user PlexDatabaseEditor && cd PlexDatabaseEditor

-add a "config" into that folder with the following information in it:
+and then add a "config" file:

+    nano /opt/PlexDatabaseEditor/config

+and copy this into it:

     [SETTINGS]
     TMDB_API_KEY = [your tmdb api key]
     MOVIE_LIBRARY_SECTION = [library section]

-copy it into:

-    nano /opt/PlexDatabaseEditor/config

-at this point you can run it if you give it sudo privileges. if you don't want to give it sudo privileges then make a symlink for the database using:
+at this point you can run it if you give it sudo privileges, it will set up the syslink for you. if you don't want to give it sudo privileges then make a symlink for the database using:

     ln -s "/var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Plug-in Support/Databases/com.plexapp.plugins.library.db" "/opt/PlexDatabaseEditor/PlexDatabase.db"

 then it's up to you if you wish to it to a crontab, personally i've got it scheduled once a day at 10:30 with sudo privileges.